Roy Rosenzweig Prize Recipients

-Histories of the National Mall makes visible the space's rich past for its millions of on-site visitors through a mobile-optimized website.
+This project makes visible the National Mall's rich past for its millions of on-site visitors through a mobile-optimized website.

 Sharing quality content, tools, and strategies to improve teaching and learning American history.